-The Centre for Child and Family Research (CCFR) is an independent research unit directed by Professor Harriet Ward, and based in the School of Social, Political and Geographical Sciences at Loughborough University in the UK.
+The Centre for Child and Family Research (CCFR) is an independent research unit based in the School of Social, Political and Geographical Sciences at Loughborough University in the UK.
 Established in 2001, CCFR has an international reputation for high quality, policy relevant research.

 CCFR research is funded by a wide range of government departments, regional and local public agencies, charities and other organisations.
 In addition to major research projects, upon request CCFR also undertakes short-term, small scale and urgent pieces of responsive research and development.